Chris Hackett (footballer): Northampton Town

 In the 2013–14 season, Hackett missed the first two matches of the season, due to injury he sustained in the pre–season.
 However, in his first appearance of the season on 17 August 2013, Hackett was sent off in the 23rd minute for a second bookable offence, having received a yellow card in the 13th minute, in a 2–0 loss against Southend United.
 For the rest of 2013, he found himself suspended or sustained an injury on three more occasions.
 Despite this, Hackett continued to regain his first team place for the side in the midfield position throughout the season.
 After being sidelined for "two or three weeks" with a hamstring injury throughout January, he returned to the starting lineup, starting the whole game, in a 2–0 loss against Plymouth Argyle on 8 February 2014.
-It wasn't until on 25 February 2014 when he scored his first goal of the season, in a 2–1 win over Southend United.
+On 25 February 2014, he scored his first goal of the season, in a 2–1 win over Southend United.
 Then on 5 April 2014, Hackett scored his second goal of the season, in a 1–0 win over Accrington Stanley.
 In the last game of the season against Oxford United, Hackett started the whole game when he helped the side beat them 3–1, a win that secured Northampton's safety in League Two.
 At the end of the 2013–14 season, Hackett went on to make forty appearances and scoring two times in all competitions.
 On 19 May 2014, Hackett agreed a two-year contract extension, keeping him at the club until the end of the 2015–16 season.